* Falls limited by better-than-expected German ZEW data

 said in a note.

-interest data showed a drop of 13,117 lots on Monday, indicating
+data showed a drop of 13,117 lots on Monday, indicating that

-that investors holding long positions were liquidating contracts.
+investors holding long positions have been liquidating contracts.

 Comex copper in cents/lb, LME prices in $/T and SHFE prices in yuan/T